If you are thinking about accessing aged care, you may want to think about who will manage your affairs as you age.

 - enduring guardianship.

-You will need to send this documentation to My Aged Care with the My Aged Care Appointment of a Representative Form to become an authorised representative.
+You will need to send this documentation to My Aged Care with the Appointment of a support person form to become an authorised representative.

 What if there is no legal representative in place?